udayshi/hello-world/README.md

 # Composer Package
-This is boiler plate for composer package.
+This is boilerplate for composer package.

 ## Do not forget to tag the package
 ```